emilhe/dash-extensions/README.md

 ### EventSource

 The `EventSource` component makes it possible to liten to [server sent events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
-Simply point the component to via the `url` prop, and create a callback targeting the `message` property,
+Simply point the component to the appropriate server via the `url` prop, and create a callback targeting the `message` property,

 ```python
 from dash import Dash, html, Input, Output, dcc